-On this stage, you will move into the province of Corunna, where you will find expanses of eucalyptus and pine trees and numerous medieval bridges, such as those in Leboreiro and Furelos.
-Melide, which is famous for its octopus, is an obligatory stop for pilgrims and lovers of good food.
+Today, the Camino trail continues downhill, passing the village of Casanova and the delightful village of Leboreiro.
+You will move into the province of Corunna, where you will find expanses of eucalyptus and pine trees and numerous medieval bridges, such as those in Leboreiro and Furelos.
+You will finish your day in the lively market town of Melide, which is famous for its octopus, is an obligatory stop for pilgrims and lovers of good food.

 After breakfast, go to exchange your pilgrim’s passport, if you haven’t already done it.
 Alternatively, we

-AM Travel Solutions Ltd is a member of Protected Trust Services which means that we and our clients are 100% financially protected.
+AM Travel Solutions Ltd is a member of Travel Trust Association which means that we and our clients are 100% financially protected.